 Three for a girl, and four for a boy,

 Seven for a secret never to be told.

-It might sound silly, but remember these four lines every time you see the Irish wave at the magpies.
-The locals take this superstitions seriously and believe that waving at a single bird breaks the curse.
+It might sound silly, but remember these simple words every time you see the Irish wave at the magpies.
+The locals take these superstitions seriously and believe that waving at a single bird breaks the curse.
 On the other hand, the bigger group of magpies you see, the luckier you get.
 As the Irish say, believe it or not, but it works.

-Even the unpredictable weather seems to obey the Irish superstitions.
+Even the unpredictable weather seems to obey the Irish superstitions and beliefs.
 And it doesn’t come without some intervention from the locals.
 So, before the day of a wedding or any big event, the Irish put out a statue of the Child of Prague in their backyards.
-It’s believed that the statue signals to God that the good weather in needed.
+It’s believed the statue signals to God that the good weather is needed.
 If the head falls off the statue, it doubles your good luck.